Greece, foreign lenders close in on deal to unlock aid

 "The ball is in the Greek court and it depends on whether Greece is able to deliver the remaining elements of the milestones that have been agreed," he said.

-He reiterated that aid for Greece could be split into instalments.
-Lenders have become increasingly frustrated with Greece's slow pace in shrinking the civil service and making it more efficient and less corrupt.
+He reiterated that aid for Greece could be split into installments.
+Lenders have become increasingly frustrated with Greece's slow pace of shrinking the civil service and making it more efficient and less corrupt.

 Talks with the troika stumbled last week over a missed June deadline to put 12,500 state workers into a "mobility scheme", under which they are transferred or laid off within a year, but an agreement was finally reached on Saturday.